 John Part Two: Deep Dive PT.2

 One of the common myths around the nature of faith is that it is ‘belief in the absence of evidence’.
 Acclaimed atheist Richard Dawkins asserts that “Faith is the great cop-out, the great excuse to evade the need to think and evaluate evidence.
-Faith is belief in spite of, even perhaps because of, the lack of evidence.”.
+Faith is belief in spite of, even perhaps because of, the lack of evidence.”
 I find that this is due to our very simplistic understanding and definitions here.
-Due to this contemporary understanding of the words faith and belief, we have attributed meanings that are contrary to the biblical sense.
+Due to the contemporary understanding of the words ‘faith’ and ‘belief’, we have attributed meanings that are contrary to the Biblical sense.

-The sense in which these words are used in scripture does not imply a ‘blind faith’ but rather it calls attention to our cognitive reasoning.
-What Wayne Grudem points out is that the word trust has implications that are closer to the biblical idea of faith and belief.
+The sense in which these words are used in scripture does not imply a ‘blind faith’ but rather calls attention to our cognitive reasoning.
+What Wayne Grudem points out is that the word ‘trust’ has implications that are closer to the Biblical idea of faith and belief.

-1. Knowledge of who Christ is and what he has done (this implies knowledge of our need for salvation).
+Knowledge of who Christ is and what He has done (this implies knowledge of our need for salvation).

-Moving on to the scriptures, what we see in John 6 is that a large crowd starts to follow Christ after they saw the signs he was doing on the sick.
-Shortly after, most of them abandon Jesus and no longer followed him (John 6:66).
-What we are left to deduce from John’s reasoning is that they abandon Jesus because their decision to follow him was not based on a firm grasp of the knowledge and approval of Christ as the bread of life.
-They were more concerned about what their flesh could accomplish, hoping to find some grounds for eternal life in and of themselves and the moment his teaching became hard, their lack of belief (saving faith) was exposed.
+Moving on to the scriptures, what we see in John 6 is that a large crowd starts to follow Christ after they saw the signs He was performing on the sick.
+Shortly after, most of them abandon Jesus and no longer followed Him (John 6:66).
+What we are left to deduce from John’s reasoning is that they abandon Jesus because their decision to follow Him was not based on a firm grasp of the knowledge and approval of Christ as the Bread of Life.
+They were more concerned about what their flesh could accomplish, hoping to find some grounds for eternal life in and of themselves and the moment His teaching became hard, their lack of belief (saving faith) was exposed.

-What is abundantly clear from this passage (6:63-71) is that it is the Spirit who illuminates and gives life rather than the flesh (6:63) which is useless in securing that which is the work of God (6:29).
-It is not because of the works of the flesh, nor is it due to the obedience of the will to the demands of the law that we are granted eternal life, but rather it is because Christ lives that we too shall live (6:57; 14:19).
+What is abundantly clear from this passage (John 6:63-71) is that it is the Spirit who illuminates and gives life rather than the flesh (John 6:63) which is useless in securing that which is the work of God (John 6:29).
+It is not because of the works of the flesh, nor is it due to the obedience of the will to the demands of the law that we are granted eternal life, but rather it is because Christ lives that we too shall live (John 6:57; 14:19).